jinlow/discrust/README.md

 The `discrust` package provides a supervised discretization algorithm.
 Under the hood it implements a decision tree, using information value to find the optimal splits, and provides several different methods to constrain the final discretization scheme.
 This algorithm identifies the optimal way to split a continuous variable into discrete bins, while maximizing the predictive value of those bins with respect to some binary dependent variable.

+The Rust code for the actual algorithm implementation can be found in the [crates/discrust_core](https://github.com/jinlow/discrust/tree/main/crates/discrust_core/src) directory.
+The code for the python bindings can be found in the [src](https://github.com/jinlow/discrust/tree/main/src) directory.

 ## Usage

 The package has a single user facing class, `Discretizer` that can be instantiated with the following arguments.